hypi-universe/docs/content/userdefinedfunctions.md

 </TabItem>
 </Tabs>

-### groovyMath
+### Maths APIs

-groovyMath can be used to perform Mathematical operations.
-Behaviour is similar to [Maths APIs](mathsapi.md).
+Maths APIs can be used to perform Mathematical operations.
+Behaviour of `groovyMath` user defined function is similar to [Maths APIs](mathsapi.md).

 Here is the schema.
 Please note the use of square brackets in the syntax. `price` is the float field on which Mathematical operations are carried out.
+You may have another name for `groovyMath`

 ```
 type Mutation {